ENVIRONMENTAL ART, ARTISTS GARDENS AND DESIGN-LED WINERIES

 CASTELLO DI AMA

-the collection of a renowned wine maker, with site-specific installations by artists of caliber such as Daniel Buren and Anish Kapoor
+The collection of a renowned wine maker, with site-specific installations by artists of caliber such as Daniel Buren, Anish Kapoor, Hiroshi Sugimoto.

 LUNCH IN AN ANTIQUE VILLA

 A noble villa from the XVIII century in the Medici’s yard opens the doors for you.
 Wine and olive oil tasting produced by the property will be proposed during the lunch.

 ALBERTO BURRI FOUNDATION